alliecatowo/portfolio/README.md

 - Node.js 16 or later
 - npm or yarn
+- A DigitalOcean account (for Directus hosting)
-- A DigitalOcean account (for hosting both frontend and Directus)
+- A Vercel account (for frontend hosting)

 ## Local Development Setup